Minus345/sAcn-ArtNet-to-EnttecDmxUsbPro/README.md

 sAcn / artnet to Enttec Dmx Usb Pro phyton script

 ### Setup:
+New: With Gui: Select your mode, select your universe and your USB device than press start.
+The stop button closes the application.
 Install all the libraries, plug in your Dmx Usb Pro Interface and start the programm.
 For Windows you can use the compiled exe.